649000/warranty-tracker-api/api/README.md

 - No WebSockets (HTTP API Gateway doesn't support them)
 - No long-running background jobs (15-second Lambda timeout)
 - Cold start latency for infrequent endpoints (mitigated by native compilation)
-- Connection pooling complexity with RDS
+- Connection pooling complexity (solved by Supabase's built-in pooler)

 **What we gained:**
+- Zero cost when not in use (perfect for personal projects)
 - Zero infrastructure management
 - Automatic scaling from 0 to thousands of requests
 - Pay only for actual usage
 - Built-in high availability across multiple AZs
+- Hands-on experience with serverless architecture

 ## Technical Implementation